n1xd/phonology/README.md

 # phonology
 This script helps with minimum feature specification in formal phonology.
 Allows alphabet customisation.
-Prints all solutions.
+Returns all solutions.